quead/angular-youtube-player/README.md

 ## Changelog

+Angular2 YT Player v1.2
+- Introducing treding videos, currently default trending videos are from United States
+- Refactoring the code
+- Adding routes for future components which it will show in left navbar
+- Default video will be first from trending videos
+- Update the design to match the new features

 Angular2 YT Player v1.1
 - Adding mute/unmute functionality
 - Improved user interface and user experience
+- Adding settings functionality, the settings will get from ***assets/settings.json***
 - **Settings**
 - *Show/hide debugging features*
 - *Show/hide thumbnails in search*